srct/roomlist/README.md

 Now, on your computer, navigate to the directory in which you want to download the project (perhaps one called development/ or something similar), and run

 `git clone git@git.gmu.edu:srct/roomlist.git`

-### Package Installation

-Next, install these packages from the standard repositories

-`$ sudo apt-get install libldap2-dev mysql-server mysql-client libmysqlclient-dev python-mysqldb libsasl2-dev libjpeg-dev redis-server`

-If prompted to install additional required packages, install those as well.

-When prompted to set your mysql password, it's advisable to set it as the same as your normal superuser password.

 ### The Virtual Environment